jobf/raylib-hx-experiments/thruster/readme.md

-Code in here will use the emitter to represent thruster on a space ship.
+Code in here builds on the Particles experiments.

+It uses the emitter to represent a thruster on a space ship.

+ - cursor keys 🠔 🠖 rotate the ship
+ - d key thrust

 You need haxe and raylib-hx.